Seatis/my-teaching-materials/project-hardware/todo-app/README.md

 ## Workshop
 This is a quite long project, at first read the whole specification.
 Try to figure out what kind of data storing technique (for example structure, array etc.) would fit for this project.
+It's enough to store 10 tasks.
 Try to make a concept in your head about how you will implement the application.

 ### Basics (mandatory) tasks